myarichuk/MongoZen/README.md

 - Commit messages follow [Conventional Commits](https://www.conventionalcommits.org/).

 ## License
-MongoFlow is licensed under the MIT License.
+MongoZen is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.